How to take a smarter, more agile approach to portfolio management

 Getting this wrong will doom a portfolio function to pushing on closed doors and needlessly antagonising.
 However, understanding the organisation's approach to risk and failure, its attitude to process, its historic experience of change, and how stakeholders are motivated to deliver will all help engage with and drive forward the organisation most effectively.

 4. A change portfolio function should start and stay small and high powered

 Keep the change portfolio team small and high powered – you don’t need a standing army to make a big difference.
 A portfolio management function should do a few vital things very well – at least to start with before it earns the right to expand remit.

-Our experience shows that resourcing a portfolio management team with a small number of experienced, pragmatic individuals, who balance understanding of how to deliver change with knowledge of the organization, keeps the function lean and effective.
-It also signals to the organization that efficiency is an important factor both to the function and the portfolio as a whole.
+Our experience shows that resourcing a portfolio management team with a small number of experienced, pragmatic individuals, who balance understanding of how to deliver change with knowledge of the organisation, keeps the function lean and effective.
+It also signals to the organisation that efficiency is an important factor both to the function and the portfolio as a whole.

 Likewise, the portfolio management team must have credibility with stakeholders from the start, and the combination of soft and hard skills to deal with senior sponsors through to programme delivery teams.